moxspec/moxspec/CONTRIBUTE.md

 # Fix bug and develope new features
 You can contribute Moxspec by submitting bug fix or developping new features.
-When you would like to add or change codes, we recommend you to open Pull Request for master repository.
+When you would like to add or change codes, we recommend you to open Pull Request for main repository.
 Here are guidance how to
-- Folk master repository into your GitHub Organization such as {your organization}/Moxspec
+- Fork main repository into your GitHub Organization such as {your organization}/moxspec
-- Clone code from folked repository in your workspace
+- Clone code from forked repository in your workspace
 - Create new branch for your changes
   - Use branch name "bug-fix/{fixname}" when you submit a bug fix
   - Use branch name "new-feature/{new feature name}" when you develop new features